An Illegal Fungicide Found in Conventional Orange Juice – Another Reason to Buy Organic

 Coca-Cola, which makes Minute Maid and Simply Orange, reported to the FDA on December 28th that some Brazilian growers of oranges that are used in the company’s juices and those of its competitors had sprayed their trees with carbendazim, a toxic fungicide.

-As a result, the FDA has temporarily halted (PDF) all shipments of imported orange juice while it conducts field tests.
+As a result, the FDA temporarily halted all shipments of imported orange juice while it conducts field tests.
 Products already on supermarket shelves that have “low levels” of carbendazim (80 parts per billion) may still be sold.

 According to CitrusBR, an export trade association, Brazil produces approximately 1/6th of all orange juice consumed in the U.S.